 Start Fire Problems Possible Cause Solution Not enough kindling/paper or no kindling/paper Use dry kindling, more paper.
 Arrange kindling & wood for air movement.
 Check for restricted termination cap Check for blockage of outside air kit; if installed.
 Check for flue blockage.
-Not enough air for fire to ignite Pre-warm flue before starting fire (refer to Building a Fire section on page 12).
-Check for adequate vent height (refer to Chimney Height / Rise and Run section on page 14 of the Installation manual).
-Can not get fire started Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
-Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Seasoned Wood section on page 10).
-Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building a Fire section on page 12).
+Not enough air for fire to ignite Pre-warm flue before starting fire (refer to Building a Fire on page 12).
+Can not get fire started Check for adequate vent height (refer to Chimney Height / Rise and Run on page 14 in the Installation manual).
+Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
+Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Seasoned Wood on page 10).
+Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building a Fire on page 12).
 Flue blockage such as birds' nests or leaves in termination cap Have chimney inspected for creosote and cleaned by a certified chimney sweep.
-Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure section on page 15).
+Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure on page 15).
 Competition with exhaust devices Open window below the appliance towards the wind.
 Mix in hardwood.
-Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel section on page 12).
+Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel on page 12).
 Fire burns too fast Check for correct vent height; too much vertical height creates over drafting.
-Over drafting Check location of vent termination (refer to Chimney Termination Requirement section on page 13 of the Installation manual).
+Over drafting Check location of vent termination (refer to Chimney Termination Requirement on page 13 in the Installation manual).